-Half day Learners in iCAN PLAY /Nursery should be collected at 11:00am (Monday) 10.45am (Tuesday-Friday).
-Full day learners (from LB5-6), and Reception learners should be collected at 2.10pm.
+Half day Learners in iCAN PLAY should be collected at 11:00am (Monday) 10.45am (Tuesday-Friday).
+Full day learners should be collected at 2.10pm.

 Learners from Year 1 -2 should be collected from their respective classrooms at 2.25pm.